ithinkdancan/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==
-= 0.8.2 =
-* 	Fixed: Problems with spanish translation
-*	Added: Dutch and German language files
-* 	Fixed: Some css issues with WP3.3

 = 1.0 =
 *       Fixed: Special characters make sidebars undeletable